 Daria produces beautiful and functional works of art that help sustain her people.
 Through her labor and dedication young tribal members learn their culture and history.
-She enjoys sharing her knowledge and teaching these skills to others.
-I feel it was a true privilege to learn from such a master.
+She enjoys sharing her knowledge and teaching these skills to others; we felt it was a true privilege to learn from such a master.

-During this wonderful week, we learned native pottery techniques, including “paddle and anvil” and coiling methods.
-We spent the first few hours of the workshop learning how to process raw clay (Daria had plenty ready for us, but we wanted to learn).
-We then began producing unique forms; some in the traditional olla form (a rounded bowl with a mouth smaller than the belly), some open bowls, and others of pure whimsy.
+During this wonderful week, the group learned native pottery techniques, including “paddle and anvil” and coiling methods.
+They spent the first few hours of the workshop learning how to process raw clay (Daria had plenty ready for us, but we wanted to learn).
+Then they began producing unique forms; some in the traditional olla form (a rounded bowl with a mouth smaller than the belly), some open bowls, and others of pure whimsy.

 Native clay is minimally processed; it can sometimes be used straight out of the ground.
 It is especially important that these clays be durable, as they go through extreme thermal shock during the pit firing process, and can only be fired when the pots are bone dry.

-So, after our hand-building sessions, we needed to allow the pots and sculptures to dry a bit before they would be burnished with a smooth stone.
+So, after the hand-building sessions, the pots and small sculptures needed time to dry a bit before burnishing with a smooth stone.
 Burnishing gives the pots a satin sheen, and hardens them by compressing the clay and driving out excess moisture.
 Taking burnishing breaks throughout the few days, we had ample time for horseback riding, hiking, relaxing, and a couple of trips off the ranch.

-One of our day trips was to Valle Guadalupe, Mexico’s famous wine region, located just 30 minutes from the ranch.
-We visited Mogor Badan and Vena Cava, two premium small-scale producers, and enjoyed the fine wines at each.
+One of the day trips was to Valle Guadalupe, Mexico’s famous wine region, located just 30 minutes from the ranch.
+The group visited Mogor Badan and Vena Cava, two premium small-scale producers, and enjoyed the fine wines at each.

-Another day Daria and the group packed up early for a visit to her home, the Paipai Reservation and Museum at Santa Catarina, B.C.
+Another day Daria invited the group to visit her home, the Paipai Reservation and Museum at Santa Catarina, B.C.
 Located about 40 miles east of Ensenada, the reservation is about a 2 hour drive from the ranch through the wine country, south to Ensenada, and east through the beautiful agricultural valley of Ojos Negros.
 This area is well known for their fine local cheeses, and we saw plenty of “happy cows” in lush green fields along the way.
 Cava Marcello is a great place to stop for a cheese tasting, well presented in their beautiful subterranean cheese cave.
 They offer a tasting of 5 cheeses, aged from 1 week to 3 years.